-With shredding guitars used sparingly in this record, it is more subtle and delicate than his previous release Somebody's Knocking.
-This album lays out in very stark terms Lanegan's drug addiction and the mayhem that transpired to help fuel his hollow & destructive obsession.
+With shredding guitars used sparingly in this record, it is more subtle and delicate than his previous release, Somebody's Knocking.
+This album lays out Lanegan's drug addiction and the mayhem that transpired to help fuel his hollow & destructive obsession in very stark terms.

 The hypnotic, electronic opener, 'I Wouldn't Want To Say' is laced with many of the sad aspects that were typical of Lanegan's life - "My heart is black as night…"- depression / "All those who tried to help me scattered like mice" - loneliness and alienation / "How many more years will it be before the end of this sad machine" - torture.
-His lyric, "Swinging from death to revival” encapsulates the knife-edge that Lanegan constantly found himself on, ultimately finding a way through the shadows.
-Lanegan writes in the book - "My life flashed before my eyes: my wasted childhood, my arrogant youth, my anger and obsessions, crime, delusions, self-loathing, paranoia, hopelessness, fury & sad junkie downward spiral.”
-This first song, more than any other on the album fully captures this toxic adventure.
+His lyric, "Swinging from death to revival", encapsulates the knife-edge that Lanegan constantly found himself on, ultimately finding a way through the shadows.
+Lanegan writes in the book - "My life flashed before my eyes: my wasted childhood, my arrogant youth, my anger and obsessions, crime, delusions, self-loathing, paranoia, hopelessness, fury & sad junkie downward spiral."
+More than any other on the album, this first song fully captures this toxic adventure.

 However, his music is not bereft of hope, expressing the shining light of present love and the pain when it has been all too absent - "You are the part of me I lacked, the mother I never knew, the love I never had", Lanegan sings on the tender 'Apples from a Tree', which also features Lamb of God's Mark Morton on acoustic guitar.

-Similarly, the beautiful 'This Game of Love', sung with Lanegan's wife Shelley Brien is aspiring yet with a texture of self-doubt and trepidation - "Free my soul of emptiness.
+Similarly, the beautiful 'This Game of Love', sung with Lanegan's wife Shelley Brien, is aspiring yet with a texture of self-doubt and trepidation - "Free my soul of emptiness.
 I know the taste of sorrow.
-Tonight I am delirious, live to play tomorrow / There will be hell to pay, am I gonna lose this game of love?"
+Tonight I am delirious, live to play tomorrow / There will be hell to pay, am I going to lose this game of love?"

-No Lanegan record would be complete without some carefully hand-picked collaborations underlining the tremendous respect that he holds with his peers.
+No Lanegan record would be complete without carefully hand-picked collaborations underlining his tremendous respect for his peers.
 In this instance, we hear from Lanegan's long-term co-performer Greg Dulli (Afghan Whigs & The Gutter Twins), accompanied by Warren Ellis (The Bad Seeds) on the folky 'At Zero Below'; Ed Harcourt & Peter Hook's son Jack Bates on the hazy 'Churchbells, Ghosts'; John Paul Jones (Led Zeppelin) and his swirling, manic mellotron on 'Ballad of a Dying Rover'; Adrian Utley (Portishead) on the evocative 'Daylight in the Nocturnal House and Simon Bonney (Crime & The City Solution) on the album's finale, 'Eden Lost and Found'.

 The closing track, 'Eden Lost and Found', written with his wife Shelley Brien and sung with, in Lanegan's own words, 'his favourite singer', Simon Bonney of Crime & The City Solution, is a fitting and tranquil end to the album.
 It contains one of the best lyrics on the release - "Ain't got much of nothin', except greys by degrees", and the track vividly paints Lanegan's transition from hell to his eventual arrival at salvation, getting clean and free of his demons - "Found the doorway to Eden, lost myself in a concrete city / Daylight is calling me / Sunrise coming up baby / To burn the dirt right off of me".

 Lanegan describes writing his book as opening up a 'Pandora's box of pain and misery', yet the very gift of that excruciating experience was the doorway and the enabler to write these songs.
 Without the trauma of writing the memoir, this album in its final form would simply have not happened.
-Reading the book alongside listening to this latest collection, really adds another dimension to Straight Songs of Sorrow.
-We can never fully understand the pain that Lanegan has endured during these years, however, his journalling lifts the lid and gives us the beginnings of an understanding; a deeper appreciation of the struggles and rebirth that continue to shape his prolific musical craft.
+Reading the book alongside listening to this latest collection really adds another dimension to Straight Songs of Sorrow.
+We can never fully understand Lanegan's pain during these years.
+However, his journalling lifts the lid and gives us the beginnings of an understanding, a deeper appreciation of the struggles and rebirth that continue to shape his prolific musical craft.
 Straight Songs of Sorrow is a brutally honest record, full of pleasure, pain, darkness, light and ultimately, hope.